 - Reported: Usually recommendations for law reform but can be advice to government, scoping report or other recommendations

-In the first instance, the Law Commission will consider the issue of possession, particularly with regard to documents of title, documentary intangibles and negotiable instruments.
-Our work will build on the conclusions of the recent Legal Statement on the Status of Cryptoassets and Smart Contracts by the UK Jurisdiction Taskforce of the LawTech Delivery Panel.
+Our digital assets project will build on our conclusions on the concept of possession in our electronic trade documents project.
+It will also build on the conclusions of the recent Legal Statement on the Status of Cryptoassets and Smart Contracts by the UK Jurisdiction Taskforce of the LawTech Delivery Panel (the UKJT).

 To contact us, or to be added to our mailing list and receive updates about this project, please email firstname.lastname@example.org.